Quantum hedging in two-round prover-verifier interactions

-Note that one can assume that the initial state $\rho$ corresponds to a pure state.
-The reason is because given a protocol with an initial state $\rho$, we can easily modify it so that Alice prepares a purification of that state instead, and just ignores the added qubits when performing the final measurement.
-Using this, one can derive an interesting fact about this model, which is that at least whenever one restricts Bob to perform a rank-one measurement, the optimal success probability for Bob does not depend on the Schmidt coefficients of the starting state.

-This can be proved by letting the initial state that Alice holds be given by $\sum_i \sqrt{p_i} a_i \otimes b_i$, and the state corresponding to Bob's projection by $\sum_i \sqrt{q_i} c_i \otimes d_i$.
-Then, if one performs the correspond algebraic manipulations it is possible to obtain that the optimal probability of winning for Bob in a single parallel repetition is:
+As an aside, note that one can assume that $\rho$ corresponds to a pure state $\psi$.
+This is because given a protocol where Alice initially prepares a mixed state, we can easily modify it so that Alice prepares a purification of that state instead, and just ignores the extra qubits when performing the final measurement.
+Using this, we observe an interesting fact about this model, which is that at least when one restricts Bob to perform a rank-one measurement, the optimal success probability for Bob does not depend on the Schmidt coefficients of $\psi$.
+This is proved by letting the initial state that Alice holds be given by $\sum_i \sqrt{p_i} a_i \otimes b_i$, and the state corresponding to Bob's projection by $\sum_i \sqrt{q_i} c_i \otimes d_i$.
+Using algebraic manipulations we obtain that the optimal probability of winning for Bob in a single parallel repetition is